SE Bybee Blvd station

 MAX Orange Line station in Portland, Oregon, U.S.

-SE Bybee Blvd is a light rail station in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
-It is the 14th station southbound on the Orange Line, which operates between Portland City Center, Southeast Portland, Milwaukie, and Oak Grove.
-The island platform station adjoins Union Pacific (UP) railroad tracks to the east and Southeast McLoughlin Boulevard (Oregon Route 99E) to the west.
-It is accessed from the Bybee Bridge, which spans over the platform and connects Portland's Sellwood-Moreland and Eastmoreland neighborhoods.
+SE Bybee Blvd station is a light rail station in Portland, Oregon, United States, served by TriMet's MAX Light Rail system.
+It is the fourth northbound station on the Orange Line, which runs between Portland City Center, Southeast Portland, Milwaukie, and Oak Grove.
+The station is situated between Union Pacific (UP) railroad tracks to the east and Southeast McLoughlin Boulevard (Oregon Route 99E) to the west.
+Its island platform is accessed from the Bybee Bridge, which spans the platform and links Portland's Sellwood-Moreland and Eastmoreland neighborhoods.

-SE Bybee Blvd station was built as part of the Portland–Milwaukie Light Rail Project, which extended MAX from downtown Portland to Milwaukie in Clackamas County.
-Construction of the station began in July 2013, and it opened along with the rest of the Portland–Milwaukie extension on September 12, 2015.
+SE Bybee Blvd station was built as part of the Portland–Milwaukie Light Rail Project, which extended MAX service from downtown Portland to Milwaukie in Clackamas County.
+Construction began in July 2013, and the station opened with the rest of the extension on September 12, 2015.
 Nearby destinations include Westmoreland Park, Eastmoreland Golf Course, Crystal Springs Rhododendron Garden, and Reed College.
-The station connects with TriMet bus route 19–Woodstock/Glisan.
+The station is served by TriMet bus route 4–Fessenden/Woodstock.

 History

-SE Bybee Blvd station serves Southeast Bybee Boulevard via a connection to the Bybee Bridge from the station platform.
-The Ladd Estate Company built the first Bybee Bridge in 1911.
-The bridge afforded the only direct connection to Eastmoreland from Sellwood-Moreland in the west with a grade-separated crossing over the Southern Pacific (SP) railroad tracks, which had been there since 1869, built by the Oregon Central Railroad.
-UP acquired the railroad in 1996.
-Improvements were made to the Bybee Bridge in 1934 and 1943, and the City of Portland replaced it in 2004.
+SE Bybee Blvd station serves Southeast Bybee Boulevard via a connection from the station platform to the Bybee Bridge.
+The first Bybee Bridge was built in 1911 by the Ladd Estate Company.
+It provided the only direct link between Sellwood-Moreland in the west and Eastmoreland in the east via a grade-separated crossing over the Southern Pacific (SP) railroad tracks.
+The tracks were constructed in 1869 by the Oregon Central Railroad and acquired by UP in 1996.
+The bridge was improved in 1934 and 1943 and replaced by the City of Portland in 2004.